AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Experiments

 Note that $y \mid x$ is deterministic when $x \leq 0$ and stochastic otherwise.
 The training and testing data are uniformly sampled from the ground-truth function with $x \in [-5, 5]$.
 Details about the setup and the hyperparameters are provided in Appendix.

-\paragraph{Results} Figure~\ref{fig:1d} (top-right) shows the generation trajectories of Diff-$\pi$ and \ours{} with fixed step.
-Notably, when $x \leq 0$, \ours{} generates \emph{straight} trajectories (step = 1 or 5) and is therefore able to predict $y$ with a single step, aligning our analysis in Proposition~\ref{pro:good} and \ref{pro:good2}.
-In contrast, Diff-$\pi$ fails to predict $y$ accurately with a single step, while generating curved trajectories when step = 5.
+\textbf{\ours{} can achieve 1-step generation for deterministic states.} Figure~\ref{fig:1d} (top-right) shows the generation trajectories of Diffusion Policy and \ours{} with 5 step.
+Notably, when $x \leq 0$, \ours{} generates \emph{straight} trajectories and is therefore able to predict $y$ with a single step, aligning our analysis in Proposition~\ref{pro:good} and \ref{pro:good2}.
+In contrast, Diffusion Policy generates curved trajectories when step = 5, and hence cannot predict $y$ accurately with a single step.
 The bottom of Figure~\ref{fig:1d} shows the estimated variance by \ours{} across $x \in [-5, 5]$, which accurately aligns with the expected variance.
 In addition, as $x$ increases, \ours{} adaptively increases the required number of simulation steps.